dachcom-digital/pimcore-members/README.md

 > `membersUser` is the default name, you may want to change it.
 Read [here](docs/20_CustomClassName.md) how to achieve that.

 *Group*
-1. Create a class and call it `membersGroup`
+1. Create a class and call it `MembersGroup`
 2. Add parent class: `\MembersBundle\Adapter\Group\AbstractGroup`
 3. Add fields: